compound-finance/autonomous-proposals/README.md

 Contracts
 =========

-We detail a few of the core contracts in the Autonomous Proposal.
+We detail a few of the core contracts in the Autonomous Proposals v1.0:

 <dl>
   <dt>CrowdProposalFactory</dt>